‘The Young And The Restless’ Spoilers For Monday: Ashley’s Plan Blows Up In Her Face

 — Watch!
 Magazine (@CBSWatch) March 19, 2019

 Meanwhile, Ashley (Eileen Davidson) is taken off guard.
 She thought she’d created the perfect plan to get revenge on her family and put herself right back into position to become the head of Jabot.
 Ashley wants to merge My Beauty and John Abbott’s company to create a super skincare conglomerate.
-She felt like she had all her bases covered, but Ashley managed to underestimate her brother, Jack (Peter Bergman) and his desire to keep Jabot the way it is right now.
+She felt like she had all her bases covered, but Ashley managed to underestimate her brother, Jack (Peter Bergman), and his desire to keep Jabot the way it is right now.

 Jabot already dealt with losing all of Ashley’s patents last fall, and everything that Kerry (Alice Hunter) created since then is also supposedly not Jabot’s.
 The Inquisitr reported that Kerry hopes to save her relationship with the Abbott businessman, but Jack has other plans.